If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-A list of the current devel projects can be found in the drop-down menu on top of this page.
+A list of the current devel projects can be found in this list.
 Find a public list of all projects here.
 If you cannot find a corresponding topic, you need to use our catchall project devel:openSUSE:Factory.
-And if you have a completely new collection of packages that could form their own devel project, see #How to request a new devel project.
+If you have a completely new collection of packages that could form their own devel project, see #How to request a new devel project.